nbi-review/nbi/README.md

 Are you looking to fit the same forward model to thousands or millions of observed datasets?
 `nbi` may be your solution.

-`nbi` is a simulation-based inference engine designed as a straightforward substitution for your favorite MCMC or Nested Sampling packages.
+`nbi` is a neural posterior estimation engine designed as a straightforward substitution for your favorite MCMC or Nested Sampling packages.
 It is great for solving challanging inference problems as well as batch inference problems.
 It implements a custom neural posterior estimation algorithm that integrates importance sampling, which allows for efficient, asymptotically exact results.